PankajSharma78/score_keeper/README.md

 # score_keeper
-A ping pong score keeper
+A ping pong score keeper using javascript.